NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/getting-started/index.md

 This will expose a JSON-RPC interface to Hardhat Network.
 To use it connect your wallet or application to `http://127.0.0.1:8545`.

-If you want to connect Hardhat to this node to, for example, run a deployment script against it, you simply need to run it using `--network localhost`.
+If you want to connect Hardhat to this node, for example to run a deployment script against it, you simply need to run it using `--network localhost`.

 To try this, start a node with `npx hardhat node` and re-run the deployment script using the `network` option: